-Camp cooking can be fun and relatively easy for anyone to give a go, so you can try and rope the kids in, or anyone else who usually runs for the hills when it comes to cooking dinner.
+Campfire cooking can be fun and relatively easy for anyone to give a go.
+Try and rope the kids in, or anyone else who usually runs for the hills when it comes to cooking dinner.

-There are certain methods, such as toasting food on a long fork that (with proper care and supervision) can be a bit of fun for the kids.
+There are certain methods, such as toasting food on a long fork that (with proper care and supervision) can be fun for kids.
 If you’re not confident letting the kids anywhere near the fire, then they can always get involved with helping prep the food – like wrapping food up in foil for baking on coals.

 Even big kids with minimal cooking skills (i.e. culinary challenged adults) can have a bit of fun grilling some meat and veggies or coming up with the perfect ingredients for a stellar jaffle.